fb pixel

 2. Arranging maternity care

 Maternity care is there for you right away after the birth of your baby.
 For example, the maternity nurse comes to your home for the first few days after birth to guide you and your partner.
-Think of things such as taking care of the skin, and washing and feeding your baby.
+They can assist with things such as taking care of the skin, and washing and feeding your baby.
 We recommend arranging for maternity care well before the birth of your baby.
 Around the 10-week mark, for example, or after the first ultrasound.

 Tip: Check with your healthcare insurer to see which maternity agencies they have contracts with.
 Often you can receive a small reimbursement.